-Next we computed the power spectra of noisy light curves, as the one displayed in Fig.~\ref{fig:lc-noise}, for different values of the accretion rate, corona radius, and parameter $a$.
-In all cases, where at least three peaks could be identified in the light curve of hard photons with a peak value of at least 5\% the asymptotic steady-state value, we determined the natural frequency ($f_0$) of the system.
-In Fig.~\ref{fig:freq-mdot}, we plotted $f_0$ as a function of the dimensionless accretion rate for different values of $r_{\rm c}$ and $a$ as indicated in the color bars of panels (a) and (b), respectively.
-The oscillations die out, i.e., the system reaches a steady state after exhibiting one or two bursts above a certain value of the mass accretion rate as indicated by the black dotted lines.
-Notice that for low enough values of the $a$ parameter the oscillations also disappear below a certain $\dot{m}$ value.
+Next we computed the power spectra of noisy light curves, the same way we did for the one displayed in Fig.~\ref{fig:lc-noise}, for different values of the accretion rate, corona radius, and parameter $a$.
+In all cases, where at least three peaks could be identified in the light curve of hard photons with a peak value of at least 5\% of the asymptotic steady-state value, we determined the natural frequency ($f_0$) of the system.
+In Fig.~\ref{fig:freq-mdot}, we plot $f_0$ as a function of the dimensionless accretion rate for different values of $r_{\rm c}$ and $a$ (as indicated in the color bars of panels (a) and (b), respectively).
+The oscillations die out, meaning that the system reaches a steady state after exhibiting one or two bursts above a certain value of the mass accretion rate (as indicated by the dotted black lines).
+We can see that for low enough values of the $a$ parameter, the oscillations also disappear below a certain $\dot{m}$ value.
 For this example, in particular, we find no oscillatory solutions for $a\lesssim 0.02$.
-For a black hole with mass $10~M_{\odot}$, as assumed here, we find that the natural frequency of the system lies in the range between Hz and tens of Hz and depends on the parameters as $f_0 \propto \dot{m}^{1/2} r_{\rm c}^{-3/2} a^{1/2}$.
-This result is robust, i.e., it does not depend on our method for numerically determining $f_0$.
+For a black hole with mass $10~M_{\odot}$, as assumed here, we find that the natural frequency of the system lies in the range between a hertz and tens of hertz and depends on the parameters as $f_0 \propto \dot{m}^{1/2} r_{\rm c}^{-3/2} a^{1/2}$.
+This result is robust -- it does not depend on our method for numerically determining $f_0$.
 In fact, the above relation can be obtained analytically by performing a stability analysis of Eqs.~(\ref{eq:e-norm})-(\ref{eq:corona-norm}) near the steady state (for more details, see Appendix~\ref{app}).
 This analysis also reveals the dependence on $\xi$ and $M_*$, which were not varied in the numerical investigation.
 The full expression for the natural frequency then reads